MileHacker Logo

 Cons:

 Intense heat and very high humidity.
-Daily afternoon thunderstorms.
+Daily thunderstorms in the afternoon.
 Peak of hurricane season; travel insurance highly recommended.

 Ideal Timing for Specific Activities